okffi/avohoito/README.md

 Apache2 is the main web server.

 Folders served by apache2 are mainly in /var/www.
+Some large installations are in /data/www and others may run from /home folders.

 New virtual hosts are set up in folder /etc/apache2/sites-available, by copying an existing configuration and modifying appropriately.
 A new site called "NAME.conf" is taken into use like this: